 Our school library is full of books of varying ability too.
 The children have a library slot each week, where they are able to change their independent book.
 The staff still aim to guide and support the children with their independent book choices.
 They are also able to choose from a variety of non-fiction books.

 Children learn best when home and school work closely together.
-Please see the document below for ways to support you with hearing your child read at home.
+Please see the two documents below for ways to support you with hearing your child read at home.